cosmos/sdk-tutorials/liquidity-module/index.md

 gaiad query bank balances cosmosxxxx --node https://testnet.cosmos.network:443
 ```

-After you successfully query the balance, you will see an output similar to:
+After you successfully query the balance, you see an output similar to:

 ```markdown
 balances:
 - amount: "13500000"